-- 16. (1) This regulation applies if: - (a) an adoption, by a person who is habitually resident in Australia, of a child who is habitually resident in a Convention country is granted in that country; and - (b) an adoption compliance certificate issued in that country is in force for the adoption. - (2) Subject to regulation 22, the adoption is recognised and effective, for the laws of the Commonwealth and each State, on and from the day the certificate becomes effective.
+- (1) This regulation applies if: - (a) a child, who is habitually resident in a Convention country, is adopted by a person who is habitually resident in another Convention country; and - (b) an adoption compliance certificate issued in the Convention country in which the adoption is granted is in force for the adoption. - (2) Subject to regulation 22, the adoption is recognised and effective, for the laws of the Commonwealth and each State, on and from the day the certificate becomes effective.